 But the real treats were found in the dessert tent.
 From blueberry pies, to ice cream, to strudels, and more, there's something to satisfy any sweet tooth.
 Pies and strudels can be enjoyed by the slice, or in full form to take home.
 To make your snack even better, add a scoop of ice cream!

 For those of age, there's also a tasting tent available to help quench your thirst.
-The Blueberry Brewery features beverages provided by Fegley's Brew Works (the Blueberry Belch, of course), Shangy's, the Colony Meadery, and Pinnacle Ridge Winery.
+The Blueberry Brewery features beverages provided by Fegley's Brew Works (the Blueberry Belch, of course), Shangy's, and the Colony Meadery.
 Use your tasting badge to sample a number of varieties.
 When you find your favorite, enjoy a full serving while taking in the entertainment on the adjacent West Field Stage.

 The 2015 Blueberry Festival continues through Sunday, July 19.
 Plenty of parking is available on site, as well as in the Martin Tower lots.
 Admission is $8 for regular tickets; $4 for children ages 4 - 12; $20 for Blueberry Brewery tasting tickets.
 All varieties of tickets are available at the entrance to the festival.